drwhut/tabletop-club/docs/general/running_a_server.rst

 ------------------

-To test if the server is accepting connections, you can start a normal version of OpenTabletop on the same computer, and in the main menu to the left of the :guilabel:`Join Game` button, you can enter ``127.0.0.1:26271``, then click :guilabel:`Join Game`.
+To test if the server is accepting connections, you can start a normal version of Tabletop Club on the same computer, and in the main menu to the left of the :guilabel:`Join Game` button, you can enter ``127.0.0.1:26271``, then click :guilabel:`Join Game`.